Defending Standards to Prevent Water Pollution from Coal-fired Power Plants

 The third category exempted is coal fired power plants scheduled for retirement by 2028.
 These plants have no requirements to treat their toxic wastewater and can continue to pour that untreated wastewater and their bottom ash into the ponds.
 Because the proposed requirements will not reduce bromide in the air filter wastewater, the rule recommends membrane filtration to reduce bromide where it is causing problems with drinking water.
 The new rule identifies membrane filtration as the recommended voluntary technology rather than thermal treatment which was recommended in the 2015 rule.
 The proposal explains that membrane filtration technology has progressed significantly since the 2015 rule was promulgated and is now much less expensive than thermal treatment and equally effective at removing bromide and many other toxics.

-EPA is proposing deregulatory steps to save the coal industry money rather than supporting actions to protect public health, safety and welfare from toxic pollution of waterways.
+EPA is proposing deregulatory steps to save the coal-fired plants money rather than supporting actions to protect public health, safety and welfare from toxic pollution of waterways.

-The proposed rollbacks are not justified by the agency’s flawed rationales and dishonest evaluation of benefits.
+The proposed rollbacks are not justified.
 The impact would be toxic contamination of private wells, community drinking water supplies, and downstream fisheries.
 The cost savings EPA is providing to coal fired power plants will be dwarfed by the public’s cost to treat their contaminated drinking water and clean up future coal ash spills.

-Repealing critical health protections from toxic pollution is exactly the wrong thing to do in order to extend the life of inefficient, expensive coal fired power plants which are destined to close no matter how EPA reduces their costs for pollution controls.
+Repealing critical health protections from toxic pollution is exactly the wrong thing to do in order to extend the life of inefficient, expensive coal-fired power plants which are likely to close no matter how EPA reduces their costs for pollution controls.

 There Is More That You Can Do